Bren Manaugh, LCSW-S, CPHQ, CCTS

 Prior to joining HMA, Bren was vice president of adult services at a large behavioral health agency in San Antonio where she developed and administered programs in the nationally recognized Bexar County Restoration Center and Diversion Program partnering with multiple hospitals, city and county leadership, and the criminal justice system.
 She oversaw operations across a continuum of mental health and SUD services, including integrated primary and behavioral healthcare, outpatient clinic operations, MAT, peer/recovery support services, and residential services.
 As an executive operations leader, she developed and successfully implemented innovative programs including one focused on super utilizers which resulted in a 60 percent reduction in emergency department utilization.
 Her successful approach engaged multiple stakeholders and decision makers to generate innovative strategies that produce results.

 Bren has more than 25 years’ experience in trauma-informed care and developing resilience for both individuals and organizations.
 She is a certified clinical trauma specialist who has provided direct clinical services, had executive responsibility for medical and behavioral health services providing trauma-informed care, developed and delivered trauma training curricula, and served as the executive lead to transform an organization to trauma-informed care, incorporating 1,400 employees and 27 facilities.

 As a certified professional in healthcare quality, she is adept at applying metrics and data analytics, and Lean and change management methodology to develop, implement, and evaluate clinical systems that drive targeted outcomes and reduce costs.

-Bren received her Master of Social Work from the University of Kansas and her bachelor’s degree from the University of Minnesota.
-She is a licensed clinical social worker.
+Bren earned her master’s degree in social work from the University of Kansas, and her bachelor’s degree from the University of Minnesota.
+She is a licensed clinical social worker and certified clinical supervisor.